Jajajavier/gl-de-ch/README.md

 ## SQL Queries

+The below queries can be found as services as part of the API under reporting section.

 Number of employees hired for each job and department in 2021 divided by quarter.
 The table must be ordered alphabetically by department and job.